 The cloud storage facilitates you to upload and download the recorded files at any time and any place, which can highly enhance the efficiency.

-- Step 1 Go to Menu > HDD > General > Cloud Storage. - Step 2 Check the Enable Cloud checkbox to enable the feature. - Step 3 Select the Cloud Type from the drop-down list to One Drive, Google Drive or Drop Box.
+Step 1 Go to Menu > HDD > General > Cloud Storage.

+- Step 2 Check Enable Cloud to enable the feature. - Step 3 Select Cloud Type from the drop-down list to One Drive, Google Drive or Drop Box.